lauler1/cppfront/docs/basic_data_types/Variables.md

 ![Tutorial Under Construction](../TutorialUnderConstruction.png)

 ## Background C and C++

+Gain clarity on the process of introducing variables into your Cppfront code.
+Learn the difference between defining a variable, which allocates storage, and declaring a variable, which introduces a name into the program.
+Understand the importance of initialization and explore the various ways to initialize variables in Cppfront, including pointers, `nullptr`, and `const` qualifiers.
+Dive into the significance of compile-time initialization with `constexpr` and `consteval`.

+	* pointer
+	* nullpter
+	* const
+	* constexpr and consteval

 How it is done in C and C++ 98 and modern C++